Multi‐User Virtual Environment (MUVE) for Conducting Airplane Evacuation Drills using Gaming Metaphor

 2) Immersive Environment: with a head mounted display and mouse.

-Students participating in the user studies Students participating in the user studies in immersive environment
+Students participating in the user studies in immersive environment |

 We collected data during the sessions by screen capturing for evaluation.
 After the session, the student survey for VR environment was also administered.
 More than 100 respondents participated in this first phase of the user surveys.
 The majority (74%) of the survey respondents were male.
 Approximately a quarter were female.
 The user base for this first phase of the user study can be described as fairly experienced in gaming.
 The majority (70%) indicated possession of an intermediate to level of gaming experience.
 Approximately a third of the respondents indicated gaming experience at a novice level.
 Therefore this user base had an experiential frame of reference to form opinions and judgments about the VR airplane evacuation multi-user environment.

-User Experience in Smoke and fire Can it be used for educational and training purpose?
+Can it be used for educational and training purpose? |

 Students reported on their perceptions of the overall quality of the VR environments.
 The majority of students were positive about the VR environments.
 80% reported the quality of the VR environments at the two highest levels on the Likert scale (41% outstanding, 29% significant).